apu52/SikshaSathi/README.md

 # SikshaSathi
-This project is specially Made for HACKTROPICA 2025
+This project is specially Made for HACKTROPICA 2025 In Asansol Engineering College.